johnhammerlund/hubot-proxy/README.md

 A hubot adapter event listener that sits inbetween hubot and the desired hubot adapter.

-I'll make this prettier and easier to understand in the near future.
-Basically, just add a config file to the root of the module called adapter-proxy-config.coffee/.js and configure it as such:
+The proxied events are dispatched to a config object that behaves like an adapter observer.
+To use this adapter, you need to include this in the base directory for the node application/package as `adapter-proxy-config.coffee` or `adapter-proxy-config.js`.

+A simple example:

 ```coffee
 class MyProxyConfig